mozilla-ai/document-to-podcast/README.md

 ## Quick-start

-Get started with Document-to-Podcast using one of the two options below: **GitHub Codespaces** for a hassle-free setup or **Local Installation** for running on your own machine.
+Get started with Document-to-Podcast using one of the three options below: **GitHub Codespaces** for a hassle-free setup or **Google Colab** for a faster, GPU-enabled environment or **Local Installation** for running on your own machine with complete control of your data.

 ---